John L. Lewis Museum Day: Coal Stories Kids Can Follow

 Trips like this connect the dots between Southern Iowa’s working past and the comfort we enjoy today.
 John L. Lewis didn’t just fight for miners... he stood up for fairness and dignity for all workers.
 Visiting the museum is a chance to pass that story along to the next generation.

-It’s a calm, purposeful day that ends the way all good weekends should, back in Osceola, maybe with dinner at Family Table or a coffee at Mayberry’s before settling in at The Jeffreys Hotel for the night.
+It’s a calm, purposeful day that ends the way all good weekends should, back in Osceola, maybe with dinner at one of Osceola restaurants or a nice coffee before settling in one of our rooms at The Jeffreys Hotel for the night or your extended stay.

 More from the Hotels in Osceola Iowa Blog